Utsav Chakraborty

 Utsav Chakraborty is an Indian comedian, writer and actor.
 He has performed stand-up, written comedy, and acted in sketches and shows, who is known for his frequent collaborations with All India Bakchod.

 Career

 Chakraborty gained online popularity in 2012 for operating a Chetan Bhagat troll account called @SatanBhagat on Twitter.
 He started performing stand-up comedy across India.
-He was briefly employed as HuffPost India's Trends Editor, for three months in 2015 and later on went on to work as a staff writer at All India Bakchod (AIB.)
+He was briefly employed as HuffPost India's Trends Editor, for three months in 2015 and later on went on to work as a staff writer at All India Bakchod (AIB).
 He has since written for television shows and performed sketches with contemporary Indian comedians.
-As an actor, and performer, he was known for his frequent collaborations with All India Bakchod (AIB) on comedy sketches and branded content.
+As an actor, and performer, he was known for his frequent collaborations with AIB on comedy sketches and branded content.